securesecrets/stkd-SCRT_Constitution/Constitution.md

 ## Validator Change Process

-- The Shade DAO governance will control the validator change process, however while Shade Protocol governance is still in development, the change process will be owned by trusted community members of Secret Network.
+- The ShadeDAO governance will control the validator change process, however while Shade Protocol governance is still in development, the change process will be owned by trusted community members of Secret Network.
 - The change process will initially be led by Pmuecke who is the lead of Secret Network’s governance committee.
 - The goal is to make this an impartial process neutral to politics.